Search By Category

 This module provides the credit professional with an introduction to how to make an effective collection call.
 Key information covered will include the importance of professionalism, how to prioritize and prepare for a call, details necessary for an effective call, the importance of documenting your calls, the importance of follow-up, and how to handle angry customers.
 In addition this module will present role-plays of several collection calls.

-My Customer Filed Bankruptcy – What Should I Do Now?Contains 4 Component(s), 0.1 credits offered
+My Customer Filed Bankruptcy – What Should I Do Now?Contains 4 Component(s), Includes Credits

 This presentation will show you what to do when you think a customer has filed bankruptcy, how to check on the filing and how to react to the different types of bankruptcy that can be filed.
 Learn the new laws that apply in bankruptcy and how the courts are ruling on matters like reclamation, new administrative claims and creditors' committee issues so you can act quickly and decisively the next time a customer says those dreaded words.

-I Have My First Preference Claim - What Should I Do Now?Contains 4 Component(s), 0.1 credits offered
+I Have My First Preference Claim - What Should I Do Now?Contains 4 Component(s), Includes Credits

 This presentation will outline what you should do if you find that you have a preference claim.
 The presenter will cover the definition of a preference, why they exist and what are the defenses, Preferential Transfers, including their policy and purpose, the Process of Recovery of Preferential Transfers and what can be recovered, how the creditor can defeat preference claims, Statutory Elements, Ordinary Course of Business, and Subsequent Value.

-Dealing With Difficult PeopleContains 4 Component(s), 0.1 credits offered
+Dealing With Difficult PeopleContains 4 Component(s), Includes Credits

 Dealing with difficult people can be challenging!
 Their behavior can leave you emotionally drained and distracted from focusing on more important issues.
 If you feel caught up in a drama that you